fulldecent/FDSoundActivatedRecorder/README.md

 github "fulldecent/FDSoundActivatedRecorder" ~> 0.1
 ```

-Then run `carthage update` to build the framework and drag the built `FDSoundActivatedRecorder`.framework into your Xcode project.
+Then run `carthage update` to build the framework and drag the built `FDSoundActivatedRecorder`framework into your Xcode project.

 Usage
 -----